Wreck-X/Poke-Search/README.md

 Poke-Search: Professor Oak's ultimate Pokemon research app for trainers worldwide!

 ##
 Hey Trainer!
 Get ready for an exciting mission from Professor Oak himself!
-Your task is to craft the ultimate Pokémon research app,
+Your task is to craft the ultimate Pokémon research app.
-*Poke-Search* and make it stand out.
 ##  🔴Level 1 :-
     - Fetch the data from from the api
     - Display the name, Official artwork (image), abilities, types and stats when queried with a pokemon name